What's New for Winter 2021/22

 Brundage Mountain will kick off Winter 2021/22 with a new Executive Chef, Sam Hess.
 Hess brings 20 years of experience to the position.
 Sam is trained in the classic French style and has honed his culinary craft over the years by working in award-winning kitchens in New Orleans and Orlando.
 Hess has trained under Emeril Legasse, among other James Beard award winners, and has developed original restaurant concepts in Texas and the Bahamas.

 Brundage is excited to welcome Karl Sanderson as the resort’s new Terrain Park Manager.
 Sanderson’s vast ski industry background spans many roles and four continents.
-He’s held terrain park management positions in the Austrian Alps and has a long history of as a snowcat operator in Europe, Australia, and South America in addition to Alaska, Colorado and California.
+He’s held terrain park management positions in the Austrian Alps and has a long history as a snowcat operator in Europe, Australia, and South America in addition to Alaska, Colorado and California.

 Also of note, Ski Patrol Director Janna Allen has been named Pro Division Women’s Program Supervisor by the National Ski Patrol.
 This primary mission of the program is female-focused recruitment and retention.
 The aim is to mentor women in the NSP, increase participation in instructor roles, and encourage women to progress further up the leadership chain.
 Allen brings 19 years of total ski patrol experience to the role.
 This will be her third season as Patrol Director at Brundage Mountain.